johnwcowan/r7rs-work/TimeAdvancedCowan.md

 ## Issues

+None at present.

 ## Instants

-For the purposes of this proposal, an *instant* is a number representing a particular second (or fraction of a second) of the TAI scale, such that 0 represents midnight on January 1, 1970 TAI (equivalent to approximately 8 seconds before midnight Universal Time) and the value 1 represents one TAI second later.
+For the purposes of this proposal, an *instant* is an exact or inexact rational number representing a particular second or fraction of a second of the TAI scale, such that 0 represents midnight on January 1, 1970 TAI (equivalent to approximately 8 seconds before midnight Universal Time) and the value 1 represents one TAI second later.
-The current instant can be obtained more or less accurately by invoking `current-second`.
+The current instant can be obtained more or less accurately by invoking the R7RS procedure `current-second`.

+## Instant procedures

+These procedures convert between a TAI instant and a *timespec*, which is a pair whose car is the number of whole seconds and the cdr is the number of nanoseconds on the Posix time scale, which counts the number of seconds *excluding leap seconds* since midnight on January 1, 1970 Universal Time.

+In this SRFI, the Posix time of a leap second is always the same as the Posix time of the following second, but the results of calling the Posix procedure `clock_gettime()` do not necessary agree.

+`(tai->posix `*instant*`)`

+Converts an instant to the corresponding Posix timespec.

+`(posix->tai `*timespec*`)`

+Converts a Posix timespec to the corresponding instant.

 ## Chronologies

 A *chronology* is an immutable member of a disjoint type that describes a particular combination of time zone, calendar, and time scale.
-The time scale shows how seconds are mapped to minutes; the time zone indicates how minutes and hours in the zone are mapped to time zone 0; the calendar shows how days are mapped to months and years.
+The time scale shows how seconds are mapped to minutes;
+the time zone indicates how minutes and hours in the zone are mapped to the UTC time zone;
+the calendar shows how days are mapped to months and years.
 An hour is always 60 minutes and a day is always 24 hours.

-This SRFI requires support for numeric time zones expressed as an exact number of hours between -24 and 24 inclusive that is a multiple of 1/60, and recommends that the IANA historical time zone names (which are strings) be supported as well.
+This SRFI requires support for numeric time zones expressed as an exact number of hours between -24 and 24 inclusive that is a multiple of 1/60 representing the number of hours after UTC, and recommends that the
+IANA historical time zone names (which are strings) be supported as well.
 It requires support for the Gregorian (ISO) and Julian calendars.
-The three required time scales are TAI (which has exactly 60 seconds per minute including leap seconds), UTC (which either 60 or 61 seconds per minute depending on whether a leap second is added), and Posix (which has exactly 60 seconds per minute but ignores leap seconds).
+The only required time scale id Posix, which has exactly 60 seconds per minute but ignores leap seconds.
+The only required calendar is the Gregorian calendar.

 ## Chronology procedures

 `(default-chronology)`

 A chronology used by default.
-Its value should normally represent the user's current time zone, the Gregorian calendar, and the UTC time scale.
+Its value should normally represent local civil time: the user's current time zone, the Gregorian calendar, and the UTC time scale.

 `(make-chronology `*timezone calendar scale*`)`